ManoharSingh1311/DSA_Practice/README.md

 3. **Explore the Java Solutions**
    Each problem is contained in a Java file with a name indicative of the problem.
 For example, ```TwoSum.java``` for the "Two Sum" problem.

-Contributing
+4. **Contributing:**
 Contributions are welcome!
 If you have any new problems, solutions, or improvements, please follow these steps:

-4. **Fork the repository**
+ 1. Fork the repository.
- 1. Create a new branch.
+ 2. Create a new branch.
- 2. Add your changes and commit them.
+ 3. Add your changes and commit them.
- 3. Push your branch to your forked repository.
+ 4. Push your branch to your forked repository.
- 4. Open a pull request describing your changes.
+ 5. Open a pull request describing your changes.

 **Contact:**
 If you have any questions or suggestions, feel free to reach out:

 Email: [burathimannu@gmail.com]

 LinkedIn: [https://www.linkedin.com/in/manohar-singh-a50390222/]

 Thank you for visiting the DSA_Practice repository.
 Happy coding!

 ***Feel free to adjust the topics and content to match your specific needs and the structure of your repository.***